 WELCOME AND ANNOUNCEMENTS

-- We have a target date to be back in the Park- sometime in August.
-We need your input as to how you think this should work in terms of making sure we are safe.
+- When we get back to the Park, we need your input as to how you think this should work in terms of making sure we are safe.
 Please respond on the comments section of our Facebook Group or send an email to Pastor Paul’s church e-mail.
 Some things to consider: Bring your own chair, should we continue with our potluck breakfast/lunch?
 We will have masks at service and hand sanitizer and our feeling is that folks should wear them and make use of the sanitizer.
 Vicar Alyce and I are checking this week concerning city codes for restaurants for safe practices…only because they seem closest to what we do on Sunday’s.
 This is all contingent upon the CDC continuing to say we are a low risk meeting and there is not a huge spike in COVID-19 and things are not being shut done.
 Also, we are not going to do anything that puts people in harm’s way.
 Your lives and health mean more to GSCC then being in the park.
 So if we make errors it will be on the side of an abundance of caution.

-- We have not made a decision about face to face meeting with the Pastor, for now the office remains closed.
+- No face to face meeting with the Pastor, for now the office remains closed.

 - Hygiene Kit Sunday provided the afore mention all goes according to plan will take place 2 weeks after we return to the park for the making and distributing Kit’s starting at 9AM

 - Bible Study every Monday.
 The study will last 30 to 45 minutes.
 Our start time will be 7:30pm Vicar Alyce will be leading the study We will meeting via zoom so watch for an e-mail invitation to join with us.